 People may not be getting adequate sulfur from their normal diets and this may contribute to the development of some diseases.3 Sulfur is typically better absorbed and utilized when it comes from animal protein sources as compared to vegetables however there are exceptions.1 Many crops are now grown in soil that has been depleted of sulfur over time so the content found in our food is lower than in the past.8,9 Transporting, processing, cooking, and washing food can reduce the levels of sulfur compounds found in food, causing them to become nutritionally deficient.8,9

 Why does the body need sulfur?

 Sulfur is required for production of DNA, insulin, hormones, enzymes, antibodies, neurotransmitters, amino acids (building blocks of proteins), collagen, connective tissues, and much more.
-It is also essential for the production of detoxifying compounds and antioxidants like glutathione, making it an essential component for the metabolism of many medications, hormones, metabolic waste products, free radicals, and dietary/environmental toxins.1 N-acetyl-L-cysteine is used universally in hospitals around the world to protect the liver following poisonings and overdoses from things like acetaminophen (active ingredient in Tylenol®).10,11
+It is also essential for the production of detoxifying compounds and antioxidants like glutathione, making it an essential component for the metabolism of many medications, hormones, metabolic waste products, free radicals, and dietary/environmental toxins.1 N-acetyl-L-cysteine is used universally in hospitals around the world as a remedy to protect the liver following poisonings and overdoses from things like acetaminophen (active ingredient in Tylenol®).10,11

 The sulfur-containing amino acid cysteine is also an essential component of many proteins and polypeptides because of its ability to form “disulfide bonds.”
 These very strong bonds help determine a protein’s shape and function while providing biochemical stability.12 Interestingly, disulfide bonds are more common in extracellular proteins (extracellular = outside of the cell) such as insulin and albumin, while they are generally not found in intercellular proteins (intracellular = inside of the cell) such as hemoglobin and myoglobin.12